Welcome Peer Mentors of High Point University

 - A typical peer mentor will spend roughly the first 2-3 months doing activities with their mentees.
 During the first couple of weeks of school, the mentees and mentor spend several hours with one another going to different events and making sure they are fitting in and making friends.
 Some mentors continue to plan activities and become friends with their mentees.

-If you have any questions about the Peer Mentor program, please feel free to contact Keishea Boyd or Dr. Paul Kittle, Dean of Students, at 336-841-9231.
+If you have any questions about the Peer Mentor program, please feel free to contact Keishea Boyd or Dr. Paul Kittle, Assistant Vice President for Student Life, at 336-841-9231.
 You can also send an email to firstname.lastname@example.org.